 ~ History of Tanning in Hartland ~

-The first tannery in Hartland was built in 1828 by brothers Hiram & Thomas Dorman on the lower side of the Sebasticook River Island below the Main Street Bridge.
+The first known tannery in the area was built in 1828 by brothers Hiram & Thomas Dorman on the lower side of the Sebasticook River Island when that section of Main Street was still part of St Albans.
 They sold the business in 1837 to Edward Hall Page, Jr and his son John Page of Bath.
 Following Edward’s retirement by 1850, John took over the business and was later joined by his son John S. Page operating as John Page & Son Tannery.
-During the Great Flood of 1887, the building suffered extensive damage and was purchased soon after by Archibald Linn who had built the original Linn Woolen Mill on the upper side of the Main Street Bridge in 1863.
-The Page Tannery was razed to make way for a new additional woolen mill built in 1892 by the heirs of Archibald Linn.
+During the Great Flood of 1887, the building suffered extensive damage and was purchased soon after by Archibald Linn who had built the original Linn Woolen Mill on the upper side of the Main Street in 1863.
+The Page Tannery was razed to make way for a new additional woolen mill with its construction beginning in 1890 by the heirs of Archibald Linn.

 John Page & Son Tannery and original Linn Woolen Mill on Main Street – 1883